My FamilyTreeDNA Project Website Title

 - Test Kit 238690: At this time, these results are for a male descendant of John Kenyon, but the line was not specified.

 - Test Kits 114135 and 293789: These are descendants of Lyman Kenyon, born about 1814 New York, died about 1882 Wisconsin.
-He closely matches several of the John Kenyon lines above, but his specific line has not been identified to date.
+He closely matches the 173 line, but no definitive link has been made at this time.

 - Test Kit 178216: This is a descendant of Amos W. Kenyon, born about 1800, New York.
-His Y-DNA results appear consistent with other Kenyon males, whose results are from the immigrant John Kenyon.
 At this point, his specific line has not been identified.

-Test Kit 299648: This is a descendant of Joshua Kenyon, born 1820, New York, died 1906 Wisconsin.
+Test Kit 299648: This is a descendant of James Albert Kenyon, born 1851 WI, New York, died 1919 Wisconsin.
 His specific line has not been identified to date.

 - Test Kit B 3491: This result is Benjamin Kinion of the K-Line from North Carolina/ Missouri.
 This is the first project member to provide results from this line.
 There are three somewhat distinctive marker characteristics which distinguish this line from other American Kenyon lines.
 DYS 389ii shows a value of 31, when the modal value of 30.
 DYS 389i shows a value of 15 which distinguish it from the modal value of 14.
 DYS 456 shows a value of 16, when the modal value of the American lines is 15.